CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 If you do *not* want to grant RubyGems admin privileges for this process, you can tell RubyGems to install into your user directory by passing either the `--user-install` flag to `gem install` or by configuring the RubyGems environment.
 The latter is in our opinion the best solution.
-To do this open up terminal and type `nano .bash_profile`.
+To do this open up terminal and create or edit your `.bash_profile` with your preferred editor.
 Then enter these lines into the file:

 ```shell
 export GEM_HOME=$HOME/.gem